effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 }
 ```

-☝️ In this code we have created the `html` string, which user will receive over the network and which contains serialized state of the whole app.
+☝️ In this code we have created the HTML string, which user will receive over the network and which contains serialized state of the whole app.

 ## Client entrypoint

-When the generated html string reaches the client browser, has been processed by the parser and all the required assemblies have been loaded - our application code starts working on the client.
+When the generated HTML string reaches the client browser, has been processed by the parser and all the required assemblies have been loaded - our application code starts working on the client.

 At this point `<App />` needs to restore its past state (which was computed on the server), so that it doesn't start from scratch, but starts from the same point the work reached on the server.